boustrophedon/extrasafe/README.md

 Seccomp filters are a somewhat blunt tool.

-- They don't allow you to filter by path name in `open` calls, or indeed any syscall arguments that are pointers (but see below about Landlock!)
+- They don't allow you to filter by path name in `open` calls, or indeed any syscall arguments that are pointers (but we now support Landlock!)
-	- In particular, this can make SSL somewhat annoying because you have to open a bunch of files to check for certificates.
 - Their smallest unit of scope is a thread, so if you want to protect possibly risky parsing code in a hot inner loop, you may need to figure out a way to pass data back and forth quickly to an existing thread, rather than spinning up a new thread each time.

 # Why not X?